allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Approach to cost optimization

-At the beginning of cost optimization I drafted a couple of hypothesis:
+At the beginning of the cost optimization let's draft a couple of hypothesis:

 - Physical resources are underutilized.
 - Physical resources has not the best price-to-performance ratio.
 - Configuration of the Dataflow job is not optimal and could be optimized.

-My goal was to check those hypotheses.
-I gave myself at most a few days to work on that.
+My goal will be to check those hypotheses.

-During testing phase I used 3% subsample of input datasets.
-As a result I was running tests with input size at ~100 GB level.
+During testing phase I'll use a 3% subsample of input datasets.
+As a result I will be running tests with input size at ~100 GB level.
-Thus, I limited cost of tests and significantly reduced its time.
-Final tests were made on the full dataset, not on a limited subsample.
+Thus, I'll limit the cost of tests and significantly reduced their time.
+Final tests will be made on the full dataset, not on a limited subsample.

-In order to save time and resources I made some speculative choices regarding what I should test during optimization.
+In order to save time and resources I've made some speculative choices regarding what I should test during optimization.
 In addition, I’ve decided to not test all the possible combinations of machine families, disk types and configuration options to save time.
 I will try to stick with the most promising choices and omit testing not well-promising configurations.